MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-info-protection-for-gdpr-overview.md

 ![Classify, protect, and monitor personal data](Media/Overview_image3.png)

-This illustration is described by the rest of this section.
+This illustration is described by the rest this section (steps 3-5).

 Step 3 — Decide if you want to use labels in addition to sensitive information types
 ------------------------------------------------------------------------------------

 Sensitive information types are a form of classification.
-See Architect a classification schema for personal data, to decide if you also want to implement labels.
-To apply labels, see Apply labels to personal data in Office 365.
+See [Architect a classification schema for personal data](architect-a-classification-schema-for-personal-data.md), to decide if you also want to implement labels.
+To apply labels, see [Apply labels to personal data in Office 365](apply-labels-to-personal-data-in-office-365.md).

 In the illustration, sensitive information types and labels work across Office 365.
 Coming soon, you can use these with Cloud App Security to find sensitive data in other SaaS apps, such as Box and Salesforce.

 Step 4 — Protect personal data in Office 365
 ---------------------------------------------

 Protection for personal data starts with Office 365 data loss prevention.
-There are several other capabilities recommended for protecting access to personal data.
-Office 365 Message Encryption protects email.
+There are several other capabilities recommended for protecting access to personal data, including Office 365 Message Encryption for email.

 These protections can be targeted to specific data sets: